 Whatever the reason, a high bounce rate can provide an impetus to reassess that the design and content of your site are meeting the needs and expectations of your visitors.

 In this post, we’ll cover the different ways you can keep your visitors engaged and reduce the bounce rate of your WordPress site.
-Let’s get started.
+Let’s get started with this video from Monster Insights.

 How to Reduce Bounce Rate in WordPress